 Some babies cry less when they hear steady background noise.
-When holding or rocking your baby, make a continuous “”shssss”” sound, turn on a kitchen or bathroom exhaust fan, or play environmental sounds, like ocean waves, a waterfall, gentle rain or a human heartbeat.
-Or keep the steady tick of a clock or metronome near your baby, as this can sometimes do the trick.
+When holding or rocking your baby, make a continuous “”shssss”” sound, use a white noise machine, turn on a kitchen or bathroom exhaust fan, or play environmental sounds, like ocean waves, a waterfall, gentle rain or a human heartbeat.8

-Tummy Time: This position can put gentle pressure on her belly, helping to push out the trapped gas.
-Wait at least 30 minutes after a feeding to allow your baby’s belly to settle before starting tummy time.
-Or try a more advanced move – use both hands and a lot of guided support to lay your baby tummy down on a large beach or exercise ball and gently roll her on the ball in a circular motion.
+Tummy Time: This position can put gentle pressure on baby’s belly, helping to push out the trapped gas.9 Wait at least 30 minutes after a feeding to allow your baby’s belly to settle before starting tummy time.
+Or try a more advanced move – use both hands and a lot of guided support to lay your baby tummy down on a large beach or exercise ball and gently roll them on the ball in a circular motion.

 Forearm Hold: Also called the football hold, magic hold, and the colic carry.
-Try carrying your baby face down with her body resting on your forearm, the front of her diaper area in your hand with her chin cradled in your elbow.
-Carrying your little one in this face-down position will place the same gentle pressure on her belly that is achieved during tummy time.
-While in the football hold, you can also gently tap your baby’s back or give a gentle bounce with your arm to give gravity a helping hand.
+Try carrying your baby face down with their body resting on your forearm, the front of baby’s diaper area in your hand with their chin cradled in your elbow.
+Carrying your little one in this face-down position will place the same gentle pressure on their belly that is achieved during tummy time.
+While in the football hold, you can also gently tap your baby’s back or give a gentle bounce with your arm.

 Draw a warm bath and climb in with your little one.
 Warm baths can help soothe and relax both of you!

-While your baby is laying on her back, gently rub her tummy in a clockwise motion and then pull your hands down the curve of the belly.
+You can also use massage to help break up gas.
+While baby is comfortably lying in their back, gently rub their tummy in a clockwise motion and then pull your hands down the curve of the belly.
 Massaging in a clockwise direction helps to move gas along as that is the route the intestinal tract follows.
-Repeat several times to help move trapped gas.
-See Baby massage benefits and techniques for more information.

 Bicycling your baby’s legs in a circular motion can help to move the intestines and release gas trapped lower in the abdominal track.
-With your baby lying on her back, take her legs in your hands and cycle them slowly back and forth as if they were riding on a bike.
-Take a break every now and then to press both of her knees gently into her own tummy for some extra pressure.
+With your baby lying on their back, take baby’s legs in your hands and cycle them slowly back and forth as if they were riding on a bike.
+Take a break every now and then to press both of baby’s knees gently into their tummy for some extra pressure.

-Research shows that wearing your baby (in a sling, wrap or carrier) during calm and non-colicky hours can actually shorten excessive crying later in the day.
-Carriers extend the womb experience for your baby and help with the adaptation to her new life on the outside.
-Use a carrier for several hours every day to help her stay calm.
+Some research indicates that wearing your baby (in a sling, wrap or carrier) during calm and non-colicky hours may shorten excessive crying later in the day.12 Carriers extend the womb experience for your baby and help with the adaptation to their new life on the outside.
+Use a carrier for several hours every day to help baby stay calm.

 Take a short video of your baby’s crying and behavior during a colicky episode and play it for your physician so he or she can help you determine whether your baby is fussy or in pain.

-Ask your doctor’s office for an extended time slot (not just the 5 minute check-in visit) to ensure enough time for a thorough evaluation of your baby’s condition.
-Make sure all parents and primary caregivers are present for this appointment so the doctor can get a full and complete picture of what the baby is going through – one parent may downplay while the other parent may exaggerate so being there together will benefit everyone.
+Ask your doctor’s office for an extended visit (not just the 5-minute check-in) to ensure enough time for a thorough evaluation of your baby’s condition.
+Make sure all parents and primary caregivers are present for this appointment so the doctor can get a full and complete picture of what the baby is going through.
+One parent may downplay while the other parent may exaggerate so being there together will benefit everyone.

-And speak with your physician before trying any herbal or alternative therapies for colic, like herbal teas or oils, gas drops, gripe water, or sugar water.
-These treatments are unregulated and research is inconclusive on their safety and efficacy.
+And speak with your pediatrician before trying any herbal or alternative therapies for colic, like herbal teas or oils, gas drops, gripe water, or sugar water.
+These treatments are unregulated, and research is inconclusive on their safety and efficacy.
 Always ask a doctor first.

 Research indicates that parents of difficult to soothe babies are at risk for depression.
 Feeling overwhelmed from caring for a fussy baby coupled with plaguing self-consciousness about taking a crying baby out in public can lead to isolation at the very time when you need the most support.

-Ask family and friends to help you by taking a turn, so that every day you get a break of some kind.
-Look into hiring a mother’s helper or joining a mothers’ group for colicky babies (or any other mothers’ support group!).
-You and your baby deserve more not less community.
+Ask family and friends to help you by taking a turn, so that every day you get a some sort of break.
+Look into hiring a mother’s helper or joining a parents’ group for colicky babies (or any other parents’ support group!).
+You and your baby deserve more, not less, community.